Saffith/PICO8-WTK/README.md

 -- The icon's sprite number or the function that provides it. icon.num

 -- This color will be made transparent when the icon is drawn.
-Transparency -- will be reset to default afterward.
-If this is nil, transparency will not -- be changed. icon.trans
+If this is nil, -- all colors will be made opaque.
+Regardless, transparency will be reset to -- default afterward. icon.trans

 -- Create a new icon. num can be a number or a function. func is a function to